 If you recall from a previous lesson, normal distributions have density curves that are symmetric and bell shaped.
 The mean, median, and mode of the normal distribution are all the same and equal to the center value of the density curve.
 However, there are situations where, unlike normal distributions, a distribution may not be symmetrical.
-We call these distributions skewed distributions.
+We call these skewed distributions.

-This second distribution is skewed, and it reflects a situation in which there will be a lot of values concentrated toward the higher end of the distribution relative to the lower end.
-A good example of this distribution would be the mileage on the odometer of used cars.
+This second distribution is skewed, and it reflects a situation in which there will be many values concentrated toward the higher end of the distribution relative to the lower end.
+A good example of this distribution would be the mileage on the odometers of used cars.

 In this case, the mode would be the smallest value, then the median, and then the mean.
 You’d read the graph along the horizontal axis from left to right.

 A left skewed distribution, on the other hand, would be an example such as the mileage on used cars.
-If you look at the distribution of the mileage of used cars, you notice that there are similarities to the other graph.
+If you look at the distribution of the mileage of used cars shown below, you notice that there are similarities to the previous graph.
 However, it’s not going to necessarily look exactly the same.
-This type of distribution is called a left skewed distribution or a negatively skewed distribution.
+This type of distribution is called a left skewed distribution, or a negatively skewed distribution.